Myanmar protests stall fuel imports, drive up costs

 They have instead asked for telegraphic payment in advance, the sources said, although this is not possible without banks.

+One source said they were trying to look for sources of U.S. dollar offshore from people who are willing to accept Myanmar kyats in Myanmar.

-“Until banks open it’s not easy for anyone to perform their trades,” a third source said.
+“Until banks open it’s not easy for anyone to perform their trades,” a fourth source said.

 Reporting by Florence Tan; Additional reporting by Takashi Umekawa in Tokyo, Cheng Leng in Beijing and Chen Aizhu in Singapore; Editing by Tom Hogue